hydaline-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file betty
 Delete the directory my first directory that is in the /tmp directory.
 Write a script that changes the working directory to the previous one.
+Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden)